exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 - 500 means `Internal Server Error`
 - 501 means `Not Implemented`

 However, your users don't really care these technical descriptions of responses.
 They just want to know whether it's a successful request or not.
-For this, **implement a method that will return either of the strings, "Successful Request" or "Not Successful"**
+For this, **implement a method that will return either the string "Successful Request" or "Not Successful"**

 ### 3. Use a switch-case statement to output response messages with spaces